 You’ve seen Flat White on your local coffee shops menu, you’ve likely heard friends who order it but what is it, and what’s the difference between a flat white vs a latte?

 What is a Flat White?

 The simple answer is, this is an espresso drink with a small a layer of frothy microfoam made from steamed milk.

 There’s a lot of different information out there debating the exact makeup of this drink (is it a single shot, double shot, ristretto?).
 Some say a double shot of espresso means it’s authentic to the original recipe.
 Others say it doesn’t matter how much espresso is in there as long as the amount of microfoam stays a small amount (less than a latte).

 One key component is the use of microfoam.
 Microfoam is foam with bubbles so tiny you can barely even see them.
 It’s made by using a steaming wand.
 The milk is frothed and foamy, creating a meniscus.

-The microfoam is the hardest part to master when making a flat white.
+The microfoam is the hardest part to master when making a flat white, and many get it confused with a cappuccino..
 It must be steamed at a consistent temperature so it blends with the espresso correctly.
 The microfoam is what gives this drink it’s creamy taste!

 So if you’re someone who loves the taste of coffee but want a splash of milk and tasty microfoam, this is a great drink for you!